People often ask me about the best way to detoxify.

 The primary active ingredient in turmeric is curcumin, which gives it its bright yellow color.
 However, if you just eat turmeric straight, you may not absorb much.
 I love mixing fresh and dried turmeric into all sorts of foods.
 And I always try to include black pepper because studies show that piperine (found in black pepper) helps to increase curcumin absorption substantially.

-Note: PuraTHRIVE has developed a curcumin supplement that uses a cutting-edge micelle liposomal delivery mechanism, which has been found to increase bioavailability by up to 185 times.
+Note: Purality Health has developed a curcumin supplement that uses a cutting-edge micelle liposomal delivery mechanism, which has been found to increase bioavailability by up to 185 times.
 Click here to find out more.

 These bright-red veggies contain high levels of antioxidants and other health-promoting properties.